hangxingliu/vscode-awk-hint/README.md

 ### 1. Supporting me coffee via Paypal

-[Supporting me coffee](paypal) could encourage me to make my vscode extensions better and better!
+[Supporting me coffee][paypal] could encourage me to make my vscode extensions better and better!
 (and add more and more features).

 ### 2. Submit issue on Github